Bordeaux History, Family Crest & Coats of Arms

 The noble French surname Bordeaux is local in origin, being one of those names derived from the place where a man once lived or where he once held land.
 The surname Bordeaux may be derived from the French word "borde" which means "small farm."
 Thus, the bearers of the name Bordeaux were those who "hailed from Bordeaux."

 Early Origins of the Bordeaux family

-Another 123 words (9 lines of text) covering the years 1599 and 1846 are included under the topic Early Bordeaux History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bordeaux research.
+Another 78 words (6 lines of text) covering the years 1599 and 1846 are included under the topic Early Bordeaux History in all our PDF Extended History products and printed products wherever possible.

 Bordeaux Spelling Variations

 Spelling variations of this family name include: Bordeau, La Bordeaux, Bordeaux and others.

 Early Notables of the Bordeaux family (pre 1700)